SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_watchdog_timer/readme.md

 New interrupt time value : 16
 New system-reset time value : 18
 New window time value : 10
-Successfully started watchdog-timer with new parameters In handler : WDT restarted
+Successfully started watchdog-timer again with new parameters In handler : WDT restarted
 In handler : WDT restarted
 In handler : WDT restarted
 In handler : WDT restarted
 In handler : WDT restarted
 In handler : WDT restarted
-In handler : WDT restarted
-In handler : WDT restarted
-In handler : WDT restarted
-In handler : WDT restarted
- In Main..!
-Watchdog-timer system-reset occurred
 Successfully stopped watchdog-timer after it resets system Successfully unregistered watchdog-timer timeout callback after operation Successfully De-initialized watchdog-timer